Osteophytic Uncovertebral Joint Disease

 1. Type I: Marginal Osteophytic Formation

 Early degenerative changes manifest as small, marginal bone spurs along the uncinate processes, typically <2 mm in height.
-Patients may be asymptomatic or experience mild axial neck discomfort.
+Patients may be or experience axial neck discomfort.
 Radiographs reveal subtle sclerotic ridging without significant foraminal encroachment.

-2. Type II: Joint Space Narrowing with Subchondral Sclerosis
+2. Type II: Joint Space Narrowing with Subchondral

-3. Type III: Hypertrophic Osteophytosis with Foraminal Stenosis
+3. Type III: Hypertrophic Osteophytosis with Foraminal

 4. Type IV: Cystic Uncovertebral Lesions and Adjacent Segment Disease